 Biography

-She is currently at work on a multi-modal book project, part vinyl LP, tentatively titled Love and Loops: Memory, Time, Sound & Black Girlhood.
+She is working on a multi-modal digital book project titled Love and Loops: Memory, Time, Sound & Black Girlhood.
 Recent exhibitions and curations include the Krannert Art Museum (Illinois) and the Luminary (St. Louis).
 She has performed as a DJ and sound artist with her bandmates across the nation at various institutions, and solo at Richmond Independent Radio, Institute of Contemporary Art VCU, Diggin in the Crates at Virginia Tech, and Slo’ Mo’ Queer Dance Party in Chicago, Illinois and more.
 Since 2014, She has composed sample-based sound art, beats, and loops under her alter ego, lovenloops released tracks on SoundCloud and Bandcamp, making music with lovers, friends, and homegirls.
+She released her first project, Don’t Ever Forget It (2016) with Roman Norfleet’s independent label Soulvember Records (circa 2016-2018) based in Los Angeles, CA. Blair is currently an Assistant Professor of Art Education and Gender & Women’s Studies at the University of Illinois, Urbana-Champaign.

 Research Interests